-Even before the 2014 conflict, the Gaza Strip was already in a state of economic collapse largely resulting from a decade long Israeli blockade imposed in 2007 which has reduced to a trickle the amount of food, aid and resources needed for day-to-day living from entering the territory.
-With tight Israeli restrictions on imports and exports, Gaza's economy is in freefall and its society in the grip of a humanitarian crisis.
+Even before the 2014 conflict, the Gaza Strip was already in a state of economic collapse largely resulting from a decade long Israeli siege imposed in 2007 which has reduced to a trickle the amount of food, aid and resources needed for day-to-day living from entering the territory.
+With tight Israeli restrictions on imports and exports, Gaza's economy is in freefall with unemployment reaching over 43.2 percent of the population.
 Most of Gaza's 1.8 million people are refugees largely dependent on food aid from the United Nations Relief and Works Agency (UNRWA), the UN's humanitarian mission in Gaza.

-The explicit aim of the blockade was made clear by Dov Weisglass, an advisor to former prime minister Ehud Olmert, when he said 'The idea is to put the Palestinians on a diet, but not to make them die of hunger'.
-The poverty experienced in Gaza is not the work of a natural disaster - a flood, drought, famine, earthquake or tsunami - but the result of a carefully calculated policy designed to make life untenable in Gaza.
-A 'Red Lines' document disclosed in 2012 showed that this policy included calculating the minimum number of calories needed by Gaza's population to avoid malnutrition.
+The explicit aim of the blockade was made clear by Dov Weisglass, an advisor to former prime minister Ehud Olmert, when he said 'The idea is to put the Palestinians on a diet, but not to make them die of hunger' (BBC, 2012).
+A 'Red Lines' document disclosed in 2012 showed that this policy included calculating the minimum number of calories needed by Gaza's population to avoid malnutrition (ibid).
 Amnesty International is among many international human rights organisations that have deemed the blockade illegal under international law calling for it to be lifted without delay.
 In 2015, Amnesty said: